sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

 A few notes on the **Borders** section:

-- I just **love** knowing which container is active, so I set thick, bright borders with a nice kind of "electric blue" color that's as easy to spot on a light or dark background (colors are set in a separate section).
+- I just **love** knowing which container is active, so I set thick, bright borders with a nice kind of "electric blue" color that's easy to spot on a light or dark background (colors are set below in the section **Colors & theming**).
 - I also **love** saving space whenever possible to see more stuff on the screen, so I avoid gaps altogether (if you like them, have a look at [i3-gaps](https://github.com/Airblader/i3)).
 In that spirit, I also set the option `hide_edge_borders smart` so that borders don't show up when I have only one tiled container covering the whole space.
 - This also shows that you can have a different border size for floating windows if you find the thickness distracting.
 Personally, I just find it helps me know which container is active when I toggle from foreground to background window with `mod+space`.